mbientlab/MetaWear-SDK-Cpp/cppdocs/source/gpio.rst

 .. highlight:: cpp

-Gpio
+GPIO
 ====
+A general-purpose input/output (GPIO) is an uncommitted digital or analog signal pin on the MetaWear board.

 All boards come with general purpose I/O pins allowing users to attach their own sensors.
+You can attach an analog heart-rate sensor, a thermistor, a push sensor and more using the GPIOs on the MetaWear board.

-Functions for communicating with the gpio pins are in the
-`gpio.h <https://mbientlab.com/docs/metawear/cpp/latest/gpio_8h.html>`_ header file.
+Functions for communicating with the gpio pins are in the `gpio.h <https://mbientlab.com/docs/metawear/cpp/latest/gpio_8h.html>`_ header file.

 Analog Data